openstack-archive/release-tools/README.rst

 This script grabs a tarball from tarballs.openstack.org and uploads it to Launchpad, marking the milestone released and inactive in the process.
+If used with the --nop argument, it will only mark the milestone released and inactive (this is used for projects like oslo-incubator which do not release source code).

 The script prompts you to confirm that the tarball looks like the one you intend to release, and to sign the tarball upload.